 The job outlook is strong for high school teachers.
-According to the U.S. Bureau of Labor Statistics (BLS), employment is expected to grow 8% through 2030, and more than 77,000 job openings are anticipated on average per year due to retirements, transfers, and promotions.
+According to the U.S. Bureau of Labor Statistics (BLS), employment is expected to grow 5 percent through 2032, and more than 48,000 job openings are anticipated on average due to retirements, transfers, and promotions.

 While the outlook is rosy, there are challenges.
 High school teachers face considerable hurdles, many of which are amplified by our long-running battle with COVID.
 They deal with long hours, concerns over classroom safety, burnout, and the on-again/off-again transition to online learning.

 But still, they persevere, and the field continues to draw dedicated professionals year after year.
 If you know teaching is your calling, then this post is for you.
 You want to teach, but where?
 Which states are best for high school teachers?
 Not all states are created equal.
 Which pay the most?
 Can you afford to live there?
 How large is the job market?
 Your current home state may be ideal, but if you are willing to move, another state may be more to your liking and be a better fit for you financially.
 We’ll help you sort it out.

 Top 10 States to Work for High School Teachers

 To help you review and decide which states might be best for you, we evaluated all 50 states in several categories and then ranked them.
 You can look at the data for each state and see how they compare.
 For example, California’s average annual salary for high school teachers is $96,390; but the median salary is only $47,310 in Missouri.

 But before you pack for a move to California, check out the cost of living index.
 California’s is 146.9, meaning that California’s cost of living is 46.9% higher than the national average (100).
 Missouri’s cost of living index is 91.2.
 That is below the national average, making Missouri a more affordable place to live.
 Depending on your circumstances and personal preferences, either may be a great choice for you, but it pays to know before you go!

 - Number of teachers employed: 50,010